11-DEEPAK-KUMAR-11/ShopEasy/README.md

 - Product List
 - Add new products
 - Update Products
-<-- - See orders, details of orders
-- Search by user details ( phone, email, name, id )
-- Search by order -->
 - User management
 - See users, and details
 - admin and users ( different login )